Improved reconstruction of the century-long solar magnetic field by incorporating morphological asymmetry in sunspots: Discussion and Conclusion

-In all of our calculations, if we compare which type of asymmetry gives us a better polar field evolution in terms of pole reversal, then it becomes subjective on which type of observational data we are using to compare our results with.
+In all of our calculations, if we compare which type of asymmetry gives us a better polar field evolution in terms of pole reversal, then it becomes subjective on which type of observational data set we are using to compare our results with.
 For example, if we compare the polar field reversal time (Figure~\ref{Time_reversal}) with KSO polar field data, the cycle 23 asymmetry (Case-3) gives a relatively better result compared to the long-term asymmetry (Case-2).
-On the other hand, if we compare our simulation results with MWO data, it is not easy to draw a conclusion.
-In hindsight, long-term asymmetry should be more physical, as different solar cycles should have different asymmetries, as the strengths of the cycles are different.
+On the other hand, if we compare our simulation results with MWO data, it is not easy to draw a conclusion. {For the north pole, we found that difference in the pole reversal time between these two observational datasets is about 1-2 years for most of the cycles.
+However, for the south pole, the difference is small in most cases, less than or equal to 1 year.
+The observational uncertainly in the polar field measurement is a bottleneck to correctly quantify the effect of morphological asymmetry in the polar field and its reversal.} In hindsight, long-term asymmetry should be more physical, as different solar cycles should have different asymmetries, as the strengths of the cycles are different.
 Also, for Case-3, we have incorporated the asymmetry for both hemispheres differently, but for long-term asymmetry in Case-2, we use the same asymmetry profile as shown in Figure~\ref{fig:long_term_fspot} for both northern and southern hemispheres.
 Nevertheless, both the asymmetry cases give better results (close to observation) compared to the no asymmetry case.
 When we compare our simulations with WSO data after 1976, cycle-23 asymmetry gives better results too.
 In all of our simulations, we see differences in the polar field reversal time and peak amplitude of the polar field in the northern and southern hemispheres.
 This suggests that accurately accounting for the hemispheric variation of the asymmetry factor might be crucial for improving the predictive capability of surface flux transport models.
 We have also not considered the latitudinal dependence of sunspot asymmetry in our calculation, which might have some effect on the overall polar field evolution.
 Future study should include these.

+{Although our study shows that incorporating asymmetry correctly predicts polar field reversal and peak amplitude close to observations, one might wonder how our results depends on the various parameters that we assume in our model, in particular, the decay time ($\tau$) for radial diffusion, the flow profile, the super-granular diffusion coefficient ($\eta_H$) and tilt angles.
+All might influence the outcome of our study.
+Below, we mention the dependence of our results on these parameters.